Volume-preserving Neural Networks: Abstract

 \section{Abstract}

 We propose a novel approach to addressing the vanishing (or exploding) gradient problem in deep neural networks.
 We construct a new architecture for deep neural networks where all layers (except the output layer) of the network are a combination of rotation, permutation, diagonal, and activation sublayers which are all volume preserving.
+Our approach replaces the standard weight matrix of a neural network with a combination of diagonal, rotational and permutation matrices, all of which are volume-preserving.
+We introduce a coupled activation function allowing us to preserve volume even in the activation function portion of a neural network layer.
 This control on the volume forces the gradient (on average) to maintain equilibrium and not explode or vanish.
-Volume-preserving neural networks train reliably, quickly and accurately and the learning rate is consistent across layers in deep volume-preserving neural networks.
-To demonstrate this we apply our volume-preserving neural network model to two standard datasets.
+To demonstrate our architecture we apply our volume-preserving neural network model to two standard datasets.